IronMāori’s special 15th event headlines massive Hawke’s Bay weekend

 1500 people will compete in various categories as they swim, cycle and walk/run around Ahuriri Napier.

-The kaumātua and tamariki events will be held o Friday, November 3 and based at Perfume Point/Spriggs Park, while the ACC IronMāori quarter and half-marathons will be held on Saturday, November 4.
+The kaumātua and tamariki events will be held on Friday, November 3 and based at Perfume Point/Spriggs Park, while the ACC IronMāori quarter and half-marathons will be held on Saturday, November 4.

 “It’s not really about a swim, a bike or a run.
 That just happens to be one of the things you have to do.
 It’s about the whanaungatanga, it’s about the manaaki, and it’s kind of a reunion for whanau,” Te Au-Skipworth said.